More Attacks are Targeting Mobile Devices

 Attacks are Targeting Mobile Devices

 More people these days are relying on their mobile phones and tablets to do their banking, make purchases, log into online accounts, and perform other actions requiring the transfer of sensitive data.
 This fact is not lost on cyber criminals who see mobile devices as prime targets.
-There are steps you can take to better protect your device and data, thereby making it more difficult for attackers to succeed.
+You can take steps to protect your device and data better, making it more difficult for attackers to succeed.
 It’s also important to be aware of the threats that are out there.

 Mobile device threat overview

 In the past, mobile device malware was used primarily to steal account credentials.
 That is no longer the case.
-Malicious mobile apps are still capable of intercepting data including credentials and credit card numbers, but they can also monitor text messages and record phone calls.
-Threat actors utilize malware to remotely activate device microphones and cameras.
+Malicious mobile apps can still intercept data, including credentials and credit card numbers, but they can also monitor text messages and record phone calls.
+Threat actors utilize malware to activate device microphones and cameras remotely.
 This allows them to eavesdrop on conversations and observe the activities of device users and others.
-Cyber criminals also use malicious mobile apps to access stored data including saved images and contact information.
+Cybercriminals also use malicious mobile apps to access stored data, including saved images and contact information.

 Some malware will allow an infected device to be used as a proxy in other attacks.
-If the attack results in a criminal investigation, the device owner could end up being the prime suspect.
+The device owner could be the prime suspect if the attack results in a criminal investigation.

 SMSishing attacks target mobile device users using text messages.
-These messages often convey a sense of urgency in an attempt to cause recipients to act hastily and click on a link to a malicious website or download malware.
+These messages often convey a sense of urgency to cause recipients to act hastily and click on a link to a malicious website or download malware.
 The number of SMSishing attacks has increased exponentially in recent years.
-While users may be accustomed to receiving phishing emails, they generally aren’t as wary when it comes to text messages.
+While users may be accustomed to receiving phishing emails, they generally aren’t as wary regarding text messages.

 Android devices are generally more susceptible to being infected with malware.

-Apps available to Android users via the Google Play Store have been screened to weed out any that may be malicious, but users also have the option to download apps from a number of other application stores and third party developers.
-This being the case, threat actors have more options available for delivering malware to Android devices.
+Apps available to Android users via the Google Play Store have been screened to weed out any malicious code.
+Still, users also have the option to download apps from several other application stores and third-party developers.
+This being the case, threat actors have more options for delivering malware to Android devices.

 The iPhone’s iOS operating system does not allow users to install apps from sources other than the App Store without jailbreaking the device first.
-Few iPhone users know how to, or are willing to, jailbreak their devices.
+Few iPhone users know how or are willing to jailbreak their devices.
 This makes it more difficult for criminals to infect them.

 Protecting your device and data